deeppavlov/DeepPavlov/README.md

 </p>

 # <center>DeepPavlov</center>
 ## We are in a really early Alfa release.
-You have to be ready to hard adventures.
+You have to be ready for hard adventures.
 An open-source conversational AI library, built on TensorFlow and Keras, and designed for
  * NLP and dialog systems research
  * implementation and evaluation of complex conversational systems